axait/Point-teller/README.md

-# Piont-teller-Private
+# Point-teller-Private
- This code is private and it tells the
+ This code is public and it tells the